FEATURES

 NEWS

-By Georgina Cruz Special Correspondent, September 17, 2006
+, September 17, 2006

 Halloween at Central Florida's theme parks has it all: haunted houses, gruesome goblins, ghosts and other otherworldly characters, scare zones seemingly without end, and in one case, coasters in the darkness of night.
 Some parks present nightmarish events sure to scare the bravest visitors; others feature family-friendly festivities.
 Universal Orlando This park is set for the most petrifying Halloween Horror Nights in its history -- an event not for the faint of heart.
 In its 16th year, Halloween Horror Nights is outdoing itself with chilling new haunted houses to spook even the most intrepid guests; more intense, skin-crawling scare zones; scores of "scare actors" roaming around; and themed shows.